epandurski/swaptacular.github.io/overview.md

 their choice, Swaptacular recommends creditors agents to follow the [Payments Web API Specification](/public/docs/swpt_creditors/redoc.html).

 Since interchangeability of client applications for currency issuing is not of critical importance, Swaptacular does not make recommendations about the *Issuing Web API*.
-(The current reference implementation uses a [Simple Issuing Web API](/public/docs/swpt_debtors/redoc.html).)
+(The reference implementation uses [Simple Issuing Web API](/public/docs/swpt_debtors/redoc.html).)

 Swaptacular takes the interoperability between different